NEVIEMYK3V1N/Fruit-Ninja-Unity/README.md

     restart game functionality

 The game can be directly executed on Windows, Mac, Linux Systems using the Fruit Ninja application included directly in the folder.

+The scripts for different objects are attached for reference, and are NOT NEEDED TO EXECUTE THE GAME.
+    ONLY the Fruit Ninja Folder is needed to run the game.